Google to build subsea cables in Papua New Guinea under Australia defence treaty

 Follow topic:

-SYDNEY, Dec 12 - Papua New Guinea said on Friday that Alphabet's Google will build three subsea cables, funded by Australia under a mutual defence treaty, in a key upgrade to the digital backbone of the biggest Pacific Island nation.
+SYDNEY – Alphabet’s Google will build three subsea cables in Papua New Guinea, which the largest Pacific Island nation said was funded by Australia under a mutual defence treaty, in a key upgrade to its digital backbone.

-Australian and U.S. military strategists view resource-rich but largely under-developed Papua New Guinea (PNG) as having a prized location north of Australia at a time when China is boosting its influence in the region.
+Australian and US military strategists view resource-rich but largely under-developed Papua New Guinea as having a prized location north of Australia at a time when China is boosting its influence in the region.

-The $120-million effort will link northern and southern Papua New Guinea and the Bougainville autonomous region with high-capacity cables, said Peter Tsiamalili, PNG's acting minister for information and communications technology.
+The US$120-million (S$155 million) effort will link northern and southern Papua New Guinea and the Bougainville autonomous region with high-capacity cables, Mr Peter Tsiamalili, PNG’s acting minister for information and communications technology, said on Dec 12.

-"The entire investment (is) funded through Australia's commitments under the Pukpuk Treaty," he said in a statement, referring to the mutual defence pact signed in October.
+“The entire investment (is) funded through Australia’s commitments under the Pukpuk Treaty,” he said in a statement, referring to a mutual defence pact signed in October.

 The project reflected both nations’ shared commitment to advance digital security, regional stability, and national development, he added.

-The subsea cables will be built by Google, the statement said, adding that Tsiamalili met Australian and U.S. diplomats to discuss the project at Google's Australian office this week.
+The subsea cables will be built by Google, the statement said, adding that Mr Tsiamalili met Australian and US diplomats to discuss the project at Google’s Australian office this week.

 A Google Australia spokeswoman declined to comment on the PNG project.

-Australia's foreign affairs department did not immediately respond to a request for comment.
+Australia’s foreign affairs department said on Dec 13 the cables will lower internet prices for consumers, support economic growth and increase education opportunities.

-The three international-grade subsea cables will cut reliance on single points of failure, and position PNG to attract investment from hyper-scalers and global digital enterprises, Tsiamalili said.
+The cables will position PNG to attract investment from hyper-scalers and global digital enterprises, said Mr Tsiamalili, who is also police minister.

-Reuters previously reported Google planned to build a data hub on Australia's Indian Ocean outpost of Christmas Island, another strategic defence location.
+“Australia has committed over A$450 million (S$387 million) to support undersea cable connectivity across the Pacific and Timor-Leste, including the Coral Sea Cable between Papua New Guinea, Solomon Islands and Australia,” an Australian foreign affairs official said in a statement to Reuters on Dec 13.

-Two new cables are planned to link it eastwards with Australian cities hosting key defence bases also used by the U.S. military.
+Australia is expected to also finance a new international cable to PNG.

-Google confirmed the Christmas Island data hub last month, saying two more cable systems would link its westwards with Africa and Asia, to "deepen the resilience" of internet infrastructure".
+Google said in November it planned to build a data hub on Australia’s Indian Ocean outpost of Christmas Island, another strategic defence location, with new cables linking the island with Australian cities hosting key defence bases also used by the US military.

-The United States is also strengthening military ties with PNG, signing a defence cooperation pact in 2023.
+Two more cable systems will extend westwards to Africa and Asia, to “deepen the resilience” of Indian Ocean internet infrastructure, Google said.
 REUTERS